somnisomni/DHT11_Python_Odroid/README.md

 # DHT11 Python library

-This simple class can be used for reading temperature and humidity values from DHT11 sensor on Raspberry Pi.
+This simple class can be used for reading temperature and humidity values from DHT11 sensor on ODROID SBCs.

+Based on [szazo/DHT11_Python](szazo/DHT11_Python), and referenced from [unims77/odroid_c1_dht11](https://github.com/unims77/odroid_c1_dht11).

+Tested on ODROID N2+.
+Might work on other ODROID SBCs, but if there's any issue, please report it!

 # Installation

-To install, just run following:
+To install, clone this repository and setup:

 ```
-pip install dht11
+TO_BE_FILLED
 ```

 # Usage